astefanutti/decktape/README.md

-   --pause                   Duration in milliseconds before each slide is exported  [1000] --screenshots             Capture each slide as an image  [false] --screenshots-directory   Screenshots output directory  [screenshots] --screenshots-scale       Screenshots scaling of [0..1] * size, can be repeated  [1] --screenshots-format      Screenshots image format, one of [gif, jpg, png]  [png]
+   --pause                   Duration in milliseconds before each slide is exported  [1000] --screenshots             Capture each slide as an image  [false] --screenshots-directory   Screenshots output directory  [screenshots] --screenshots-size        Screenshots resolution, can be repeated  [--size] --screenshots-format      Screenshots image format, one of [jpg, png]  [png]

 Iterates over the available plugins, picks the compatible one for presentation at the specified <url> and uses it to export and write the PDF into the specified <filename>.